tun67213/DataStructuresRevision/README.md

 ##### boolean add(E e)

-	Variables:
+###### Variables:
     E e:
         the value to be added to the end of this ArrayList
-	Throws:
+###### Throws:
     NullPointerException() if no value is provided
-	Returns:
+###### Returns:
     True if the value was successfully added (NOTE: False is never returned by this function, since if there was a failure, the function would throw an exception)
-	Functionality:
+###### Functionality:
     If no value was provided or the provided value was null, the function throws a NullPointerException().
     Otherwise, it will call ensureCapacity() to make sure that there is enough space for the provided value in the array managing this ArrayList.
     Then it will use this.size to allocate the provided value into the array (i.e. this.array[this.size] = e).
     Finally, it will increment the size of this ArrayList.

 ##### void add(int index, E element)

-	Variables:
+###### Variables:
     int index:
         the location at which to add the specified element E element:
         the value to add to the specified index in this ArrayList
-	Throws:
+###### Throws:
     NullPointerException() if no element is provided
     IndexOutOfBoundsException() if the provided index is out of bounds
-	Functionality:
+###### Functionality:
     If no value was provided or the provided value was null, the function throws a NullPointerException().
     If the provided index is out of bounds, the function throws an IndexOutOfBoundsException().
     Otherwise, the function does the following:
         1) Call ensureCapacity() to make sure there is enough space.
         2) Shift elements from the end until the specified index.
         3) Allocate the new value into the specified index in the array representing this ArrayList.
         4) Increment the size of this ArrayList.

 ##### boolean addAll(Collection<? extends E> c)

-	Variables:
+###### Variables:
     Collection<? extends E> c:
         Collection of values to add to the end of this ArrayList
-	Throws:
+###### Throws:
     NullPointerException() if no Collection variable is provided, the provided Collection variable is 'null' or the provided Collection contains null elements
-	Returns:
+###### Returns:
     True if this ArrayList has been modified, False otherwise
-	Functionality:
+###### Functionality:
     If no Collection variable is provided, the provided Collection variable is null, or the provided Collection variable contains a null value, the function throws a NullPointerException().
     If, on the other hand, the provided Collection is empty, the function returns false.
     Otherwise, the function will add the values in the provided Collection in the order returned by the Collection's iterator, to the end of this ArrayList, calling ensureCapacity() each time to make sure there is enough space to accommodate the value.

 ##### boolean addAll(int index, Collection<? extends E> c)

-	Variables:
+###### Variables:
     int index:
         the location at which to start adding values Collection<? extends E> c:
         Collection of values to add to the specified index in this ArrayList
-	Throws:
+###### Throws:
     NullPointerException() if no Collection variable is provided, the provided Collection variable is null or the provided Collection contains null values
     IndexOutOfBoundsException() if the provided index is out of bounds
-	Returns:
+###### Returns:
     False if the provided Collection is empty
     True otherwise
-	Functionality:
+###### Functionality:
     Inserts all of the elements in the specified collection into this list, starting at the specified position.

 ##### void clear()

-	Functionality:
+###### Functionality:
     Removes all the elements from this list.

 ##### Object clone()

-	Returns:
+###### Returns:
     a shallow copy of this ArrayList instance

 ##### boolean contains(Object o)

-	Variables:
+###### Variables:
     Object o:
         the Object to find the existence of in this ArrayList
-	Throws:
+###### Throws:
     NullPointerException() if no variable is provided or the provided variable is null
-	Returns:
+###### Returns:
     True if the provided Object is found
     False otherwise
-	Functionality:
+###### Functionality:
     Returns true if this list contains the specified element.

 ##### boolean containsAll(Collection<?> c)

-	Variables:
+###### Variables:
     Collection<?> c:
         Collection of variables to check for existence in this ArrayList
-	Throws:
+###### Throws:
     NullPointerException() if no Collection is provided or the provided Collection variable is null
-	Returns:
+###### Returns:
     False if any value is null or cannot be found in this ArrayList True otherwise
-	Functionality:
+###### Functionality:
     Returns true if this list contains all the values in the specified Collection.

 ##### boolean equals(Object o)

-	Variables:
+###### Variables:
     Object o:
         the Object to compare this ArrayList with for equality
-	Throws:
+###### Throws:
     NullPointerException() if no Object is provided or the provided Object variable is null
-	Returns:
+###### Returns:
     True if the Object matches exactly, False otherwise
+###### Functionality:
+    If no Object is provided, the function throws a NullPointerException().
+    Otherwise, if an Object is an exact match, the function returns true.
+    If not, but all the values match exactly, the function returns true.
+    Otherwise, it returns false.

 ##### E get(int index)

-	Variables:
+###### Variables:
     int index:
         the location at which to retrieve a value from
-	Throws:
+###### Throws:
     IndexOutOfBoundsException() if the provided index is out of bounds
-	Returns:
+###### Returns:
     the value at the specified index

 ##### int indexOf(Object o)

-	Variables:
+###### Variables:
     Object o:
         the Object to find the location of the first occurrence of
-	Throws:
+###### Throws:
     NullPointerException() if no Object is provided or the provided Object is 'null'
-	Returns:
+###### Returns:
     the location of the first occurrence of the provided Object

 ##### boolean isEmpty()

-	Returns:
+###### Returns:
     true if this List contains no elements, false otherwise

 ##### Iterator<E> iterator()

-	Returns:
+###### Returns:
     an iterator over the elements in this list in proper sequence

 ##### int lastIndexOf(Object o)

-	Variables:
+###### Variables:
     Object o:
         the Object to find the location of the last occurrence of
-	Throws:
+###### Throws:
     NullPointerException() if no Object is provided or the provided Object is 'null'
-	Returns:
+###### Returns:
     the location of the last occurrence of the provided Object

 ##### ListIterator<E> listIterator()

-	Returns:
+###### Returns:
     a list iterator over the elements in this list

 ##### ListIterator<E> listIterator(int index)

-	Variables:
+###### Variables:
     int index:
         the location at which to start this list iterator
-	Throws:
+###### Throws:
     IndexOutOfBoundsException() if the provided index is out of bounds
-	Returns:
+###### Returns:
     a list iterator over the elements in this list, starting at the specified index

 ##### E remove(int index)

-	Variables:
+###### Variables:
     int index:
         the location at which to remove a value from this ArrayList
-	Throws:
+###### Throws:
     IndexOutOfBoundsException() if the provided index is out of bounds
-	Returns:
+###### Returns:
     the value previously at the provided index
-	Functionality:
+###### Functionality:
     If the provided index is out of bounds, the function throws an IndexOutOfBoundsExceptino().
     Otherwise, it will save the value at the provided index in a variable and remove it from this ArrayList.
     Finally, it will decrement the size of this ArrayList and return the value that was removed.

 ##### boolean remove(Object o)

-	Variables:
+###### Variables:
     Object o:
         the Object to find the first occurrence of and remove
-	Throws:
+###### Throws:
     NullPointerException() if no Object is provided or the provided Object variable is defined as 'null'
-	Returns:
+###### Returns:
     True if this ArrayList has been modified, False otherwise
-	Functionality:
+###### Functionality:
     Removes the first occurrence of the specified element from this list, if it is present.

 ##### boolean removeAll(Collection<?> c)

-	Variables:
+###### Variables:
     Collection<?> c:
         Collection of values to remove if found in this ArrayList
-	Throws:
+###### Throws:
     NullPointerException() if no Collection is provided or the provided Collection variable is null
-	Returns:
+###### Returns:
     True if this ArrayList has been modified, False otherwise
-	Functionality:
+###### Functionality:
     Removes from this list all of its elements that are contained in the specified collection.

 ##### protected void removeRange(int fromIndex, int toIndex)

-	Variables:
+###### Variables:
     int fromIndex:
         the location, inclusive of which, to start removing values from int toIndex:
         the location, exclusive of which, to remove values until
-	Throws:
+###### Throws:
     IndexOutOfBoundsException() if either is out of bounds IllegalArgumentException() if the provided fromIndex is greater than the provided toIndex
-	Functionality:
+###### Functionality:
     If any of the provided indices is out of bounds, the function throws an IndexOutOfBoundsException().
     Otherwise, if the provided fromIndex variable is greater than the provided toIndex variable, the function throws an IllegalArgumentException().
     If all is in range, the function removes values within that specific range and decrements size accordingly.

 ##### boolean retainAll(Collection<?> c)

-	Variables:
+###### Variables:
     Collection<?> c:
         Collection of values to keep if found in this ArrayList
-	Throws:
+###### Throws:
     NullPointerException() if no Collection is provided or the provided Collection variable is null
-	Returns:
+###### Returns:
     True if this ArrayList has been modified in any way, False otherwise
-	Functionality:
+###### Functionality:
     If no Collection variable is provided or the provided Collection variable is null, the function throws a NullPointerException().
     Otherwise, if the function finds a value in this ArrayList that is NOT a part of the provided Collection, it will remove that value.
     In the end, the function will return True if this ArrayList has undergone changes due to calling this function, False otherwise.

 ##### E set(int index, E element)